 • Apply the retinoid at night.
 Only a pea-sized amount should be used.
 Stinging indicates that enough has been used, and no other products should be used, as they may dilute the retinoid.

-• It is important to use a suitable moisturizer during the day to reduce symptoms like peeling; a lighter formula might be best, especially for patients that have a history of acne.
-A moisturizer should also be used on days when retinoid is not used.
-If patients require a night moisturizer too, they should wait up to 30 minutes before applying one to allow for the retinoid to be fully absorbed first.
+• It is of high importance to utilize the most suitable moisturizer for after-care during the day for effectively reducing symptoms like peeling; a lighter formula might be best when choosing a moisturizer for patients that have a history of acne.
+No matter which moisturizer is chosen, it should also be applied on those days when retinoid is not in use.
+If patients decide or state that they require a night moisturizer also, they should wait a period of up to 30 minutes before applying any additionally, to allow for the retinoid to be fully absorbed first.

 • Adjust the frequency of application.
 Retinol can be introduced by gradually tapering the application frequency, especially in patients with sensitive or reactive skin.
 Short contact therapy is an option; this entails rinsing off the product after 30 minutes of wear.